19 Freelance Writer Website Examples to Help Create Yours & Get Clients

 Whatever you couldn’t fit into the short bio on the homepage, can go on your about me page.
 Feel free to write a bit more about yourself, to show off your personality.
 Because whoever arrives here wants to know more.

 The about page is also the perfect place to feature your resume – unless you decide to dedicate a whole separate page for it.
-Displaying your CV on your site is another way to show your expertise.
+Displaying your writer resume on your site is another way to show your expertise.
 And as such will increase your chances of landing paying clients.

 Contact: make it easy to get in touch